xeraa/vagrant-elastic-stack/readme.md

 * Packetbeat sending its data via Redis + Logstash, monitoring flows, ICMP, DNS, HTTP (nginx and Kibana), Redis, and MongoDB (generate traffic with `$ mongo /elastic-stack/mongodb.js`)
 * On 64bit instances Redis in a container, monitored by Metricbeat's Docker module, and Filebeat collects the *json-file* log
 * Dashboards for Filebeat, Heartbeat, Metricbeat, and Packetbeat
-* X-Pack with security and monitoring for Elasticsearch, Logstash, and Kibana
+* X-Pack monitoring for Elasticsearch, Logstash, Beats, and Kibana
 * The pattern for nginx is already prepared in */opt/logstash/patterns/* and you can collect */var/log/nginx/access.log* with Filebeat and add a filter in Logstash with the pattern as an exercise

 ![](screenshot.png)

 ## Vagrant and Ansible